cczapski/cczapski.github.io/_posts/2015-07-22-structure_design_greatness.md

 - design
 - code
 - future fumblings with design and/or code
-- many people working on the same thing all at once, and at different points in time
+- many people working on the same thing all at once, and at different points in time, potentially with different levels of involvement and knowledge

 And for those of you who have yet to meet me (or have met me and haven't yet figured it out), I'll give you a little hint as to why I'm so excited about this project -- I absolutely love structure and organization.

 Prior to studying style guides more in depth, I heard the name early during the course amongst the other tools available to designers and developers and assumed it was simply a more detailed version of a style tile or an element collage.
 Today, I happily discovered that it is much more than that.
-Being "much  more than that" will really depend on the level of detail and depth that the creator(s) of a style guide provides, but the main point is that it's an amazing tool of direction and guidance to any user that should need to use, access or style either design or code within an existing element, component, page, or anything associated with the subject matter of the guide.
+Being "much  more than that" will really depend on the level of detail and depth that the creator(s) of a style guide provides, but the main point is that it can be an amazing tool of direction and guidance to any user that should need to use, access or style either design or code within an existing element, component, page, or anything associated with the subject matter of the guide.

 For our style guide project, we get to choose from any of the projects we have completed thus far in the course.
 I have chosen to create a style guide for my website redesign project of Baby Acapulco's restaurant ([current website](http://babyacapulco.com/)).
 I chose this project in particular for a number of reasons: